Download a printable version of the Bylaws here

 Faculty Advisor Award Committee: The Faculty Advisor Award Committee shall consist of the Award recipients from the previous three years.
 The recipient with three years tenure on the committee shall act as chair.
 It shall be the duty of the Faculty Advisor Award Committee to solicit nominations and select the recipient of the Rho Chi Faculty Advisor Award.

 Rho Chi Lecture Award Committee: The Rho Chi Lecture Award Committee is composed of three members appointed by the National President.
 The appointment is for three years.
+The Historian shall serve as ex-officio Chair of the Committee.
 It shall be the duty of the Lecture Award Committee to: review the nominations process and recommend changes that would improve the number of nominations received by the Executive Council; solicit nominations for the Rho Chi Lecture Award; present the top nominees to the Executive Council; and coordinate the hosting of the Rho Chi Lecture Award recipient at the National Convention.

 Auditing Committee: The Auditing Committee shall consist of three members appointed annually by the National President.
 It shall be the duty of the Auditing Committee to audit the financial records of the Society for the immediate past year and to report the results of the audit at the National Convention.